MikeiLL/obliteration.com/_posts/2025-04-30-one-more-round-this-round.md

 Dreamed this morning a lover after having wandered away from home and marriage in frustration.
 A brief jaunt.
 The lover wears a long slinky dark dress.
 Took the form of a friend's wife.
 We lay against the stone wall of the old castle in the park after having played with children.
 Sensual.
 Sexual but not sex.
 We discuss the frustrations of polyamory.
 It's a fulfilling hang.

-Rivka, Rinah and Ashirah are at the cottage crafting: Rivka skin care products, R and A jewelry to see at Pride.
+Rivka, Rinah and Ashirah are at the cottage crafting: Rivka skin care products, R and A jewelry to sell at Pride.

 Rivka is short on energy to parse the rapidly shit out songs most recently The Point? and Voice that Couldn't Speak.
 It's understandable.